dafny-lang/rfcs/0005-ordered-quantification.md

 ```
 ForeachLoop ::=
   "foreach"
-  Ident [":" Type] { "," Ident [":" Type] } [ "|" Expression ]
+  QuantifierVarDecl { "," QuantifierVarDecl } [ "|" Expression ]
   { InvariantDecl | ModifiesDecl | DecreasesDecl }
-  [ Body ]
+  [ BlockStmt ]
 ```

-A `foreach` loop closely resembles a `forall` statement, the key difference being that a `forall` loop executes its body once for every tuple of quantified values simultaneously, whereas a `foreach` loop executes its body once for each tuple of quantified values in sequence, one at a time.
+A `foreach` loop closely resembles a `forall` statement, the key difference being that a `forall` statement executes its body once for every binding of quantified values simultaneously, whereas a `foreach` loop executes its body once for each binding of quantified values in sequence, one at a time.

 Similarly to set comprehensions or assign-such-that statements, the domain of a `foreach` loop must be enumerable.
 The following loop would produce the error `"the domain of a foreach loop must be enumerable,